Taking a TEFL Course

 Are some TEFL qualifications considered better than others?

-Yes.
-This is because there are hundreds of different course providers and they all have different standards and aims.
-Not only are there hundreds of course providers but each of these providers often offer several different courses!
-Naturally, they mostly share one thing in common and that is so for you to choose their course over everyone else’s!
-This means you have to choose carefully as otherwise you could end up with a qualification that is not best suited to your needs, or worse still, a qualification that is not even worth the paper it is written on!
+This means you have to choose carefully otherwise you could end up with a qualification that is not best suited to your needs, or worse, a qualification that is not worth the paper it’s printed on.
 We know how to assess courses and we know what schools are looking for.
-To give you some idea here are a few of the criteria we look at when selecting a course for our recommendation:
+To give you some idea, here are a few of the criteria we look at when selecting best choices for our teachers:

-1. Is the qualification internationally recognized and well known?
+1. Is the qualification internationally recognized and well-known?

 4. What is covered in the course?
 All courses vary in terms of content.